OpenLiberty/iguide-retry-timeout/finish/README.md

 `target/liberty` directory that contains your Liberty server, retryTimeoutSampleServer, and starts the server.

-To start and stop the server, issue the following commands from the `<extract-directory>` directory:
+To start the server, issue the following command from the `<extract-directory>` directory:

-    mvn liberty:start-server
-    mvn liberty:stop-server
+    mvn liberty:run-server

-To view the console logs in realtime as the application is retrying requests, run:

-    tail -f <extract-directory>/target/liberty/wlp/usr/servers/retryTimeoutSampleServer/logs/console.log
+This will start the server and output the server console.log file in the terminal window.

+To stop the server, hit <kbd>Ctrl</kbd> + <kbd>C</kbd> or close the terminal window.

 To access the sample application, visit the following URL from your browser:
     http://localhost:9080/retryTimeoutSample/transactions